prabhatsharma/kubernetes-the-hard-way-aws/docs/08-bootstrapping-kubernetes-controllers.md

 EOF
 ```

-### Verification of cluster public endpoint - From your laptop
+### Verification of cluster public endpoint

-Run this command on the machine from where you started setup (e.g. Your personal laptop)
+> The compute instances created in this tutorial will not have permission to complete this section. **Run the following commands from the same machine used to create the compute instances**.

 Retrieve the `kubernetes-the-hard-way` Load Balancer address:

 ```